Kristy Borza

-Kristy Borza (born May 29, 1986) in Beaver, Pennsylvania) is an assistant coach for the University of Pittsburgh's Division I women's tennis team.
+Kristy Borza (born May 29, 1986) in Beaver, Pennsylvania) was an assistant coach for the now-defunct University of Pittsburgh's Division I women's tennis team.
 As a player at Pitt, Borza was the all-time wins record holder, a three-time MVP, and captain of the tennis team.
 As a player for Beaver Area High School, Borza was a two-time place winner in the PIAA singles tournament.

 Personal life

 Kristy's father, Barry Borza, has served as her tennis coach for her entire career.
 In high school, under the official coaching of Riley Baker, Kristy's total record was 120-16.
 A four-year tennis letterwinner, she was also a three-time section champion.
 Borza qualified for WPIALs all four years of high school and was ranked seventh in the USTA Middle State Section's Under-18 group.

 On June 28, 2019, Kristy married Emily Fraser.
 They live together in Pittsburgh with their two dogs, Kenny and Miles.